seifrajhi/seifrajhi.github.io/content/lab/rock-paper-scissors/description.md

 ### Baseline

-All machine learning experiments start with data.
+All Platform engineer experiments start with data.
 I wanted to find some open source datasets I would be able to use to build a quick baseline.

 Fortunately, I could find a few datasets on Kaggle that seemed to match the goal.
 Namely, I picked: